adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

     - Change settings
     - Upload models
   - Receives alerts from cameras
+  - Receives video and images metadata from cameras
   - Analyzes videos using third-party platforms
   - Trains edge models using labeled videos
   - Publishes frames to iNaturalist
   - Publishes species occurrences

 - Wildlife Camera
-  - Hardware
-    - Physical devices
-    - Ultra-low-power microcontrollers (up to 512KB Flash)
-    - Watertight 3D Printed Enclosure
-    - Interchangeable modules including
-      - optical sensors
-      - IR lights
-      - transceiver modules
-      - batteries
-  - Software
-    - Triggered based on the movement of target animals
-    - Sends small alert message to the users via LoraWan, 3G or satellite
-    - Captures video footage
-    - Processes video
+  - Specs in the assumption section

-    - Identifies  species
+- Notification System:
-    - Provides an API or interface to control camera and settings and download models
-    - Identifies species using models
-    - Record metadata (e.g. date, time, GPS location, weather)

-ADRs
+  - A push notification system that allows the camera to send a small piece of information
+### Architecture Design Records
 The linked ADRs contain the primary architectural decisions regarding the proposed design, including their context and rationale.

-ADR 001 - Move processing to 3rd parties and edge computing (to save on costs and move this to open source)
+ADR 001 - Move processing to 3rd parties and edge computing (to save on costs and move this to open source), no websites, global databases, comprenhesive list of all cameras, and locations

+ADR 002 - A push notification system like Amazon SNS, Google Pub/Sub will allow the camera to send information via an simple http command.
+The message will include email address of the receipient (configurable in the camera settings) and the body message (e.g. camera activated, species xxx identifies, storage crossing threshold, etc)

+ADR 003 - Ease of use, a mobile app should is simple enough to install and troubleshoot (we all use apps on our phones) and remove the burden of maintaing local infrastructure or running containers or vms

 ## Preliminary phase
 Before proposing an architecture, a comprehensive understanding of the organization, its context, and its capabilities is essential